 Course content is guided by the Education Standards set forth by the US DOT - NHTSA, as adopted by the Texas Department of State Health Services.

-- 1. Integrate pathophysiological principles and assessment findings to formulate a field impression - 2.
-Implement a treatment plan for the cardiac patient.
+- 1. Integrate the pathophysiological principles and assessment findings to formulate a field impression - 2.
+Implement the treatment plan for the trauma patient - 3.
+Integrate multiple determinants of trauma conditions into clinical care.